dy/piezo/docs/r&d.md

 ?
 Do we ever need non-rotating memory in function body?
 - Rotate can be done as `a = a[1..,0]`
   ~ very costly
+- It can be implemented relatively safely by user, without perf penality . `a[offset + 1]; offset++`
+  + since we already rotate index access via modwrap

 ## [ ] Arrays: neg-index access or no?